 What really makes CleverType shine is how it's helping users across different professional contexts.
 As explored in their professional use case study, business users report saving significant time while improving communication quality.

 When most people think of grammar checking, Grammarly is often the first name that comes to mind.
-Their Android keyboard has improved dramatically in recent years, making it a strong contender in 2025.
+Their Android keyboard has improved dramatically over the years, and their 2026 updates bring enhanced AI capabilities that rival their desktop experience, making it a strong contender in the mobile space.

 Grammarly's biggest strength is its comprehensive grammar database.
 It catches obscure grammar issues that many other keyboards miss, like subject-verb agreement in complex sentences or subtle punctuation errors.
 If your writing tends to be more complex, this might be the better option for you.